Nyhavn 51: 17th and 18th centuries

 The property was listed in Copenhagen's first cadastre of 1689 as No. 16 in St. Ann's East Quarter.
 It was owned by cooper Peder Christensen at that time.

-The property was listed in the new cadastre of 1756 as No. 26 in St. Ann's East Quarter.
-It was owned by skipper Stig Pedersen at that time.
+Rhe property was acquired by skipper Stig Pedersen before 1731.
+In the new cadastre of 1756, his property was listed as No. 26 in St. Ann's East Quarter.
 The present building on the site was constructed for beer seller (øltapper) Henrich Lambertsen Engelin 1766.

 No. 26 was home to three households at the 1787 census.
 Maria Smith, a 73-year-old widow, resided in the building with her son Andreas Smith and a maid.
 The son worked for the Danish Asiatic Company.
 Friederich Hesselberg, a skipper, resided in the building with his wife Helena, their two children (aged one and two), two maids and four lodgers.
 Jens Knudsen, a sail-maker, resided in the building with his wife Lucie Arth, their three-year-old son, a 16-year-old daughter from his first marriage and a maid.